mbustosorg/heroku-buildpack-eiffel/README.md

 Heroku Buildpack for Eiffel
 ================================

-A Buildpack that allows you to deploy Eiffel applications on the Heroku infrastructure.
+A Buildpack that allows you to deploy Eiffel applications on the Heroku platform.

 ## Status
-* Working to first approximation.
+* Working for simple ECFs
-* For a minimal example of use, see [the example application](https://github.com/mtravers/heroku-cl-example).
-* For a more complex example, see [the WuWei demo site](http://wuwei.name/) and [source](https://github.com/mtravers/wuwei).

 ## Notes
 * A Procfile is required for execution.
 Make sure the application accepts the `$PORT` argument for HTTP routing.
+* Use the [nino server][https://github.com/Eiffel-World/Eiffel-Web-Framework/tree/master/contrib/library/network/server/nino] to provide HTTP access.

 ## Todo
 * Currently only the first target in the ecf is used to determine what application to deploy.
 This needs to be parameterized.